 metapredict from the command-line

-The metapredict-predict-disorder command from the command line takes a .fasta file as input and returns disorder scores for the sequences in the FASTA file.
+The metapredict-predict-disorder command-line tool processes a .fasta file as input and generates disorder scores for each sequence in the file.
+The results are saved to a .csv file for further analysis.

-Once metapredict is installed, the user can run metapredict-predict-disorder from the command line:
+Once metapredict is installed, you can run metapredict-predict-disorder from the command line:

 $ metapredict-predict-disorder <Path to .fasta file>